 Before I started family research, we thought our ancestors emigrated abt 1800 just because we didn't know anything further back.

-I have another page for David Branson's descendants - with info that differs from Charlie's.
-The link is at the bottom of this page.
+I have gathered some records of David Branson's descendants - with info that differs from Charlie's.
 I show Andy married to Mary Ann Williams; they had 9 children, including the sons Charlie mentions.
 Betty married Frank Owens and had 10 children, not just 3, but no Margaret marrying a Shaffer and no son Jeff.
-David Branson's dau Ruth, married to Wm Carnes, had 3 children that I know of.
-Mary Ann may have had no children with Williams, but she also married Jas Lore and had 10 kids with him.
+David Branson's daughter Ruth, married to William Carnes, had 3 children that I know of.
+Mary Ann may have had no children with Williams, but she also married James Lore and had 10 kids with him.

 My grandmother also had the idea that her grandfather owned a hundred slaves, but I have been glad that census records haven't confirmed that.
 Apparently his estate was the largest yet settled in Phelps county but I don't know the details of it.

 Fred and Nadine also had a daughter.
-They divorced and both have second marriages.
+They divorced and both have second marriages, but no further children.

 Don, my father, was the youngest of Maude's three children, Vernon being about 7 years his senior.